 What will I need to become a microchipper?

-To set up your own pet microchipping business you will need to have the space, the correct qualification, equipment, a customer base and most importantly insurance.
-Within your training you will cover what health and safety regulations you will need to comply with in regards to your work area and equipment.
+To set up your own pet microchipping business you will need to have space, the correct qualification, equipment, a customer base and most importantly insurance.
+Within your training, you will cover what health and safety regulations you will need to comply with in regards to your work area and equipment.
 There may be an initial investment needed to ensure these are all up to standard.
 Once you have qualified the next step is to find clients, it is worth networking with local breeders, vets, animal shelters, pet training classes and pet businesses to advertise your services.
-As the new legislation comes in in April, it is worth getting the word out about your business early as more and more pet owners will be needing a microchipper.
+As the new legislation comes in in April, it is worth getting the word out about your business early as more and more pet owners will be needing a microchipped.
 When you are dealing with other people’s pets it is important to have adequate insurance so that if you are found to be negligent and cause an injury to an animal then you will be covered for any legal costs.
-To obtain a comprehensive and competitive quote for your pet microchipping business click here.
+Visit our pet microchipping page to get a quote.